Dewberry/pfra-hydromet/docs/quickstart.md

 `tempEpsilon2` The number of hours over which to resample the incremental excess rainfall during the final convolution.

-`convEpsilon` The maximum allowable percent difference in incremental excess between two event at any given resampled timestep.
+`convEpsilon` The maximum allowable percent difference in incremental excess between two event at any given resampled time step.

 `volEpsilon` The maximum allowable percent difference between the two events total runoff volume.